 Filters.
-The easiest way to get an email into the spam folder is the individual recipient filters.
+The easiest way to get an email into the spam folder is through the individual recipient filters.
 The recipient may have previously marked similar emails from other senders as spam, so the provider automatically sent your mailing the same way.
 If all emails end up in spam, the problem might be caused by the sender’s settings.
 You need to check them – perhaps the problem will be solved quickly.

-SPF not configured.
+SPF is not configured.
 Sender Policy Framework contains a complete list of IP addresses from which it is allowed to send email campaigns on behalf of the domain.
 After you set up your SPF record, your email providers will know that you sent the email from your company’s domain.
 After all, there are many cases when attackers sent mailings from foreign domains to steal personal data.

 DKIM settings.
-DomainKeys Identified Mail is a record that confirms the permission of the domain owner to mailing.
+DomainKeys Identified Mail is a record that confirms the permission of the domain owner to mail.
 In mail services, the DKIM key is generated automatically; if you submit it yourself, you have to create it manually.
 This can be done using special services.

 DMARC settings.
-DMARC (Domain Message Authentication, Reporting, and Compliance) helps to identity, report, and resolve messages by the domain name.
+DMARC (Domain Message Authentication, Reporting, and Compliance) helps to identify, report, and resolve messages by the domain name.
 DMARC are rules specifying what to do if SPF and/or DKIM generated an error or message for any technical reason suspicious to the recipient’s server.
 First of all – if scammers try to send letters on behalf of your domain or your IP address.

 Double Opt-in.
 Double opt-in involves a subscription and its confirmation.
 This approach helps prevent incorrect addresses and addresses of disinterested subscribers from being included in the mailing list.
 First, users enter their email and other data in the subscription form, and then they receive e-mail trigger letters asking to confirm the subscription.

 Domain and IP address not warmed up.
 It is easy for spammers to get a new IP address, so email providers distrust mailings from “clean” addresses.
 If you sent only personal letters and then decided to send mailings to the entire subscriber base, the likelihood of getting into spam will be very high.
 Mail providers will suspect that attackers have hacked your site and started sending spam messages.
-Warming up the IP address creates a positive reputation of the sender based on the history of e-mails.
+Warming up the IP address creates a positive reputation for the sender based on the history of e-mails.
 Make mailings through trusted email services that take care of the reputation of your server’s IP address.
 This will reduce the likelihood of being scammed.

-To avoid such situations, you need to “warm-up” your subscriber base.
+To avoid such situations, you need to “warm up” your subscriber base.
 It looks like this:

 - In the early days, send a small number of letters.
 Don’t send 500 emails a day.
 At the same time, do not make sending instant – stretch it for several hours.